DIDSR/VICTRE/VICTRE Configuration Files and Parameters/LesionInsertion/Readme.md

-Parameters used for inserting lesions in the four breast densitie phantoms in the VICTRE trial.
+Parameters used for inserting lesions in the four breast density phantoms in the VICTRE trial.
 For further details on the various parameters, visit https://github.com/DIDSR/VICTRE/tree/master/Lesion%20Insertion/build.

 **Extract the following information from the pc_$phantomSeed_crop.mhd**\